jundalisay/superb/content/en/research/aristotle/metaphysics/book-10/part-5.md

-+++
+---
+heading: "Part 5"
+title: "Aristotle explains Whether and Plurality"
+date: 2015-09-24
+image: "/covers/meta.jpg"
-title= "Aristotle explains Whether and Plurality" heading= "Part 5 of the Simplified Metaphysics by Aristotle" date= "2015-09-27" image= "/covers/meta.jpg" description= "One thing has one contrary.
+description: "One thing has one contrary.
 How is one opposed to the many?
-How is equal opposed to the big and the small?" linkb= "/research/aristotle/metaphysics/book-10/part-4" linkbtext= "Part 4" linkf= "/research/aristotle/metaphysics/book-10/part-7" linkftext= "Part 7" icon= "/icons/aris.jpg"
+How is equal opposed to the big and the small?"
-+++
+icon: "/icons/aris.jpg"
+---

 One thing has one contrary.
 How is one opposed to the many?
 How is equal opposed to the big and the small?